CBT via Zoom, Teams or Skype

 Why use internet based therapy?

-You can access therapy from anywhere.
-From home, from work, from anywhere in the world and if you live too far away from me, then this no longer is a problem.
+You can access therapy from anywhere in the UK.
+From home or from work, or even from your car! if you live too far away from me, then this no longer is a problem.